ananejd/Anane/README.md

 #### colour

-* Colours used for the project include: 2 shades of green, white and blue
+* Colours used for the project include: a shades of green, white and blue; green is the developers favorite colour and the text have been made black in line with default colour for text. bootstraps default blue colour has been employed as well.

 #### Typography